zrythm/zrythm/doc/user/glossary/intro.rst

     a2jmidid is an application that bridges between the system MIDI ports and :term:`JACK`.

+  AU
+    A proprietary plugin standard, mainly used on MacOS.
+We recommend using :term:`LV2` instead.

   Balance
     Balance (or :term:`stereo` balance) is the
     left-right balance of a stereo audio signal.

+  CLI
+    :abbr:`CLI (Command Line Interface)` is the
+    interface users interact with when typing
+    commands in a terminal.

+  CV
+    In a software environment,
+    :abbr:`CV (Control Voltage)` represents
+    audio-rate control data.

   DAW
     A :abbr:`DAW (Digital Audio Workstation)` is